Research, Engagement & Creative Scholarship

-The College of Design’s research and outreach units include centers, laboratories, museums, consortia, and institutes of regional, national, and international importance.
+The College of Design’s research, engagement, and creative scholarship units include centers, laboratories, museums, consortia, and institutes of regional, national, and international importance.
 These units focus on providing innovative solutions to design problems, new information to their constituencies, and thought-provoking opportunities for student learning.

 Center for Design in Health

 The Center for Design in Health is currently working with a hospital in Delaware to implement process elements designed to prevent wrong-patient, wrong-procedure, wrong-site events in 16 different care delivery areas where invasive and/or high risk procedures are performed, including inpatient and outpatient settings.